opral/monorepo/inlang/source-code/server/README.md

 # @inlang/server

-The server that powers the @inlang project.
+The server that powers the @inlang website.

-That's right, one server to rule them all.
-No serverless, no microservices, no containers, no kubernetes, no docker, no nothing.
-Just a simple server and a monorepo.